Miss Saigon: Broadway revival (2017–2018)

 It was announced on November 19, 2015 that the West End production of the show would transfer to Broadway in March 2017 for a limited engagement through January 15, 2018.
 The production starred Eva Noblezada as Kim, Jon Jon Briones as The Engineer, Alistair Brammer as Chris, and Rachelle Ann Go as Gigi, all reprising their roles from the 2014 West End revival.
 Other cast members included Katie Rose Clarke as Ellen, Nicholas Christopher as John, and Devin Ilaw as Thuy.
-A U.S. national tour is planned thereafter.
 The revival played at the Broadway Theatre, the same venue the show played at for its Broadway debut.
 Preview performances began on March 1, 2017, with an official opening on March 23.
-The final performance was on January 14, 2018.
+The final performance was on January 14, 2018 after 24 previews and 340 performances.

 Other productions

-Since its opening in London, Miss Saigon was staged in many cities around the world including Tokyo, Stuttgart, The Hague, and Toronto, where new theatres were designed specifically to house the show.
+Miss Saigon has been staged in at least 25 countries and translated into at least twelve languages.
+In Tokyo, Stuttgart and The Hague, new theatres were designed specifically to house the show.

+A production in Toronto at the Princess of Wales Theatre opened on May 8, 1993, starring Ma-Anne Dionisio as Kim, Kevin Gray as the Engineer, H.E.
+Greer as Chris, Rufus Bonds Jr. as John and Charles Azulay as Thuy.
+It closed on April 30, 1995.
+Replacements in the cast included Norm Lewis as John.

-Miss Saigon opened in Australia at the Capitol Theatre Sydney on 29 July 1995, starring Joanna Ampil as Kim, Peter Cousens as Chris, Cocoy Laurel as The Engineer, Milton Craig Nealy as John, Darren Yap as Thuy, and Silvie Paladino as Ellen.
+The musical opened in Australia at the Capitol Theatre Sydney on 29 July 1995, starring Joanna Ampil as Kim, Peter Cousens as Chris, Cocoy Laurel as The Engineer, Milton Craig Nealy as John, Darren Yap as Thuy, and Silvie Paladino as Ellen.

-In the small island community of Bømlo, Norway with around eleven thousand inhabitants, the show was set up in the outdoor amphitheatre by the local musical fellowship and ran from 5 August to 16 August 2009.
-The local musical fellowship brought in a Bell Helicopter for the show.

-Miss Saigon has been performed by twenty-seven companies in twenty-five countries and 246 cities, and it has been translated into twelve languages.
-Arlington Virginia's Signature Theatre 2013's production was the US debut with the inclusion of the new song "Maybe" (which replaced the prior song 'Now That I've Seen Her') which would be integrated into the West End's 2014 revival.
+In Bømlo, Norway, it played in the outdoor amphitheatre from 5 August to 16 August 2009.
+A Bell helicopter was used.
+Arlington, Virginia's Signature Theatre 2013 production included the new song "Maybe" (which replaced the prior song "Now That I've Seen Her"), which was integrated into the West End's 2014 revival.

-In 2023, the musical will receive its first regional production at Sheffield theatres by Robert Hastie and Anthony Lau.
-This non-replica production will be the first in the UK to explore a new approach to staging and casting and star Joanna Ampil as The Engineer.

-Tours
+In 2023, a revival was staged at the Crucible Theatre in Sheffield, England.
+The production starred Joanna Ampil and Jessica Lee as the Engineer and Kim respectively.
+The production was nominated for three What's On Stage awards.